2026 Jan-Feb GRCA/Clear Creek

 This lighterpack represents my carry from the South Rim on Day 1 into the canyon.

 Layer for comfort between 5F static to 70F moving; for high winds, freezing rain and whiteout snow.
-A typical winter day in the canyon is cloudy with highs in the 50Fs.
+A typical winter day in the canyon is partly cloudy with highs in the 50Fs.

 Context